Gas Prices Continue to Slowly Fall - NewsBreak

 Gas Prices Continue to Slowly Fall

 UNDATED -- Minnesota gas prices have fallen 2.4 cents per gallon in the past week, averaging $3.12.
-Gas Buddy says gas prices in...1390granitecitysports.com
+Gas Buddy says gas prices in...river967.com

 UNDATED -- Minnesota gas prices have fallen 2.4 cents per gallon in the past week, averaging $3.12.
-Gas Buddy says gas prices in...1390granitecitysports.com
+Gas Buddy says gas prices in...river967.com

 Comments / 0